JacobBumgarner/VesselVio/Build.md

    - Unzip the package, and place it somewhere accessible to you (e.g., your desktop).

 5. Navigate to the vesselVio file directory to install the required python packages.
-   - For example, if the directory is located on your desktop, navigate to it by typing the following into your terminal:
+   - For example, if the directory is located on your desktop, navigate to it by typing the following into your command prompt:
 ```markdown
 cd desktop\VesselVio
 ```
-   - Make sure python 3.8.8 is activated (step 3.2)
+   - Make sure python 3.8.8 is activated (step 3.1)
    - Install the necessary VesselVio dependency packages
 ```markdown
 pip install -r requirements.txt
 ```

 6. You should now be able to execute the VesselVio.py file to run the application!
-   - First make sure you've activated your python environment in the command prompt.
+   - First make sure you've activated python 3.8.8 in your command prompt.
 ```markdown
 python activate 3.8.8
 ```